AkhabueDeborah2/AkhabueDeborah2/README.md

 Before learning SQL and Python, I was already working with audits, reports, documentation, workflow reviews, and outcome tracking.
 Analytics gave structure and clarity to work I had been doing informally for years.
 Today, I use data to help healthcare teams understand what is happening in their systems and where improvement is possible.

-I am particularly interested in projects that connect analytics to patient safety, operational efficiency, and evidence-based decision-making.
+I am particularly interested in projects that connect analytics to improvement of patient care, patient safety, operational efficiency, and evidence-based decision-making.

 # Healthcare Analytics Domains :brain: